ElleNealAI/databutton-prompt-library/Debugging (IDEAL) framework/Workflow Verification Prompt.md

-# Simplified Workflow Verification Framework for Databutton
+# Workflow Verification Framework Prompt for Databutton

 This framework helps verify if your application's workflows match expected behavior by having the agent document the actual implementation in a clear, structured format.